KhubiThakkar/Periodic-Table/Readme.md

-4 |Test case for void functions| Converted them to int functions and return 0 (on success) & return 1 (on failure) 5 |Unit testcase workflow not working| Needed to add the build function to generate the executables of project_main.c file 6 |Valgrind workflow not working| Needed to add the build function to generate the executables of project_main.c file
+4 |Test case for void functions| Converted them to int functions and return 0 (on success) & return 1 (on failure) 5 |Unit testcase workflow not working| Needed to add the build function to generate the executables of project_main.c file 6 |Valgrind workflow not working| Needed to add the build function to generate the executables of project_main.c file 7 | Requirement gathering was difficult and new concept | Read through multiple papers, formats and ways of doing it.
+Referred projects to understand the concept
+8 | UML diagrams | They were very difficult and tricky to understand, so went through multiple blogs, articles and youtube videos to understand them and find a suiting diagram for the project
+9 | *.gcda and *.gcno files where generated at different location | Used the move command to save them at different location in Makefile

 ## Learning Resources